constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 [![Philosophy News Network: is Philosophy Useless?](external-assets/static.existentialcomics.com/comics/PhilosophyNewsNetworkisPhilosophyUseless1.png)](https://existentialcomics.com/comic/365)
 [![Philosophy News Network: is Philosophy Useless?](external-assets/static.existentialcomics.com/comics/PhilosophyNewsNetworkisPhilosophyUseless2.png)](https://existentialcomics.com/comic/365)

 If you only ever read a single suggestion from this study guide, I would ask that you read "Weapons of Math Destruction" by Cathy O'Neil, as it is directly relevant to the state of the world today and the many contemporary challenges we face.
+The same can be said for Zoe Bee's videos [In Defense of Inefficiency](https://www.youtube.com/watch?v=7-_rK0KkB6k), and [Grading is a Scam (and Motivation is a Myth) | A Professor Explains](https://www.youtube.com/watch?v=fe-SZ_FPZew).
 I suspect a great many people should probably read "The Scout Mindset" by Julia Galef first, as preparation.

 ## Analytical Contents